M2002HR/RAGworks/sample_data/README.md

-# Sample data (synthetic only)
+# Sample Data

+Synthetic text corpora for demos and tests.

+- `capitals.txt` — one document per line with short, factual sentences about world capitals.

-Use ONLY synthetic/sample data in this folder.
+> Use only synthetic/sample data here.
+Do **not** add real or sensitive data.
-Example filename to add later: `example.txt` (not included).